jacksonpenteco/DNSC-3288/README.md

 * **Model implementation code**:

 ### Intended Use
-* **Primary intended uses**: This model is an predictor of sales price, with an use case for determining general sales prices based on a variety of features.
+* **Primary intended uses**: This model is an predictor of sales price, with an use case for determining general sales prices based on a variety of housing features.
 * **Primary intended users**: Students in DNSC 3288 or at GWU.
-* **Out-of-scope use cases**: Any use beyond an educational example is out-of-scope.
+* **Out-of-scope use cases**: Any use beyond an educational case is out-of-scope.

 ### Training Data
 * **Source of Training Data**: Kaggle Housing Prices Competition, https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques